 Your second option is to use a dedicated jump starter, to provide the essential spark.
 Batteries can be dangerous bits of kit, so take care and make sure that you read our guide on how to jump-start a car before you get started.
 This guide shows you how to use jump leads safely, protecting you and your vehicle from the dangers of a short circuit and a potential electric shock.
 It’s crucial because incorrectly jump-starting modern cars with complex electrical systems can cause irreparable damage to your electronic control unit.

 Your third option is a car battery charger that will slowly and safely bring your battery back to life.

-Our car battery buyer’s guide is a great place to start.
+Our car battery buyer’s guide is a great place to start if you find that you need a new battery.
 It’s packed full of useful information and advice that will help you select the right replacement.

 We also have our online battery finder.
 Simply enter your car registration number and our unique database will tell you the right product for your vehicle.
 You can then select the product you want, enter your postcode to find the nearest fitting store and book a fitting from £15.